Cobweb model

-The cobweb model or cobweb theory is an economic model that explains why prices might be subject to periodic fluctuations in certain types of markets.
+The cobweb model or cobweb theory is an economic model that explains why prices may be subjected to periodic fluctuations in certain types of markets.
 It describes cyclical supply and demand in a market where the amount produced must be chosen before prices are observed.
 Producers' expectations about prices are assumed to be based on observations of previous prices.
 Nicholas Kaldor analyzed the model in 1934, coining the term "cobweb theorem" (see Kaldor, 1938 and Pashigian, 2008), citing previous analyses in German by Henry Schultz and Umberto Ricci.

 The model

 The cobweb model is generally based on a time lag between supply and demand decisions.
 Agricultural markets are a context where the cobweb model might apply, since there is a lag between planting and harvesting (Kaldor, 1934, p.
-133-134 gives two agricultural examples: rubber and corn).
+133–134 gives two agricultural examples: rubber and corn).
 Suppose for example that as a result of unexpectedly bad weather, farmers go to market with an unusually small crop of strawberries.
 This shortage, equivalent to a leftward shift in the market's supply curve, results in high prices.
 If farmers expect these high price conditions to continue, then in the following year, they will raise their production of strawberries relative to other crops.
 Therefore, when they go to market the supply will be high, resulting in low prices.
 If they then expect low prices to continue, they will decrease their production of strawberries for the next year, resulting in high prices again.

 This process is illustrated by the adjacent diagrams.
 The equilibrium price is at the intersection of the supply and demand curves.
 A poor harvest in period 1 means supply falls to Q1, so that prices rise to P1.
 If producers plan their period 2 production under the expectation that this high price will continue, then the period 2 supply will be higher, at Q2.
 Prices therefore fall to P2 when they try to sell all their output.
 As this process repeats itself, oscillating between periods of low supply with high prices and then high supply with low prices, the price and quantity trace out a spiral.
 They may spiral inwards, as in the top figure, in which case the economy converges to the equilibrium where supply and demand cross; or they may spiral outwards, with the fluctuations increasing in magnitude.

 The cobweb model can have two types of outcomes: